top of page

 🟰Extremely happy and content.

-🎬Origin: This idiom has roots in various religious and mythological traditions.
-In Islamic and Jewish teachings, the seventh heaven is the highest and most exalted, representing a state of perfect happiness.
+🎬 Origin: This idiom stems from religious and mythological traditions, where in Islamic and Jewish teachings, the seventh heaven symbolises the highest state of happiness.

 Example: